| The following is the complete

 is, not including those using ferrets as research models for other

+species.
 The reason for the disappointing lack of interest

 in all three categories is nothing but economics.
 The bottom line